-Overall, the inspector found that residents received a quality service and a committed team of staff provided care in sometimes difficult circumstances and that the team received support from a suitable person in charge.
+Overall, the inspector was satisfied that residents received a quality service.
+The inspector found that care was provided by a committed team of staff.
 There was evidence of a substantial level of compliance, in a range of areas, with the Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children and Adults) with Disabilities) Regulations 2013.
-The inspector was satisfied that residents' social and health needs were met.
+The quality of care and experience of the residents was monitored on an on going basis.
+Ample evidence was available that opportunities for new experiences and social participation were supported and facilitated.